ClueLang/Clue/README.md

 }
 ```

-### Loop until loops
+### Until loops
-Lua's repeat until loops but with a slightly different syntax:
+These loops are the opposite of a while loop, looping until the condition is true
 ```
-loop until x {
+until condition {
   //code
 }
 ```
-If you instead prefer a syntax closer to Lua's this is valid too:
+(This loop is not Clue's repeat until loop, as the condition is checked at the start of the iteration in this loop)

+### Loop until loops
+Lua's repeat until loops work the same way but with a different keyword:
 ```
 loop {
   //code
 } until x;
 ```
-**WIP: The first way of writing loop until loops may be reused for another type of loops in the future.**

 ### Loop loops
 These loops with a funny name will iterate forever until something external (like `break`) ends the loop: